storyprotocol/documentation/docs/Concepts/dispute-module/uma-arbitration-policy.md

 >
 > For detailed information on how UMA's dispute resolution works, [visit their website](https://uma.xyz/).

-This arbitration policy is a dispute resolution mechanism that uses UMA’s optimistic oracle to verify disputes.
+This arbitration policy is a dispute resolution mechanism that follows [UMA's](https://uma.xyz/) rules.
 Below we share a high-level overview of how the UMA dispute process works.

 ## Smart Contract Flow Diagram

 ![](https://files.readme.io/e0dfb0a226bdd29ab3adede7d1df7d6662497331e1b92319ee1ad8344dc5dfa3-image.png)

 1. Raise Dispute - The first step to initiate a dispute against an IP Asset is to call the `raiseDispute` function on [DisputeModule.sol](https://github.com/storyprotocol/protocol-core-v1/blob/main/contracts/modules/dispute/DisputeModule.sol).
 This function will in turn call `assertTruth` on UMA's `OptimisticOracleV3.sol`.
-To initiate a dispute the dispute initiator will need to post a bond of at least the minimum bond amount defined by UMA for the selected currency.
-Note that this bond will be lost if the dispute is deemed not verifiably correct by the oracle.
+To initiate a dispute the dispute initiator will need to post a bond of at least the minimum bond defined by UMA for the selected currency.
 2. (Optional) Dispute Assertion / Counter Dispute - After the `raiseDispute` call there is a period of time called liveness in which a counter dispute can be submitted.
 The liveness period is split in two parts: (i) the first part of the liveness period in which only the IP owner can counter dispute and (ii) a second part in which any address can counter dispute - which can be done by calling `disputeAssertion` on `ArbitrationPolicyUMA.sol`.
 To counter a dispute the caller will need to post a bond of the same amount and currency that was used by the dispute initiator when raising a dispute.
-Note that this bond will be lost if the original dispute is deemed to be verifiably correct by the oracle.
 3. Settle Assertion
    1. If nobody submitted a counter dispute then when the liveness period is over, any address can call `settleAssertion` on UMA's `OptimisticOracleV3.sol`.
    2. If somebody has submitted a counter dispute before the liveness period is over, then the dispute is escalated to UMA decision makers who will judge and make a decision on whether the IP is infringing or not.
 After the decision has been made, then any address can call `settleAssertion` on UMA's `OptimisticOracleV3.sol`.

 ## Dispute Evidence Submission Guidelines

 When raising a dispute or making a counter dispute, both parties can submit dispute evidence.
-Dispute evidence refers to a text document that oracle participants will use & read from to make a judgement on the dispute.
+Dispute evidence refers to a text document that UMA will use & read from to make a judgement on the dispute.

-### Burden of Proof

-In all disputes related with the UMA arbitration policy, the burden of proof lies with the party creating the dispute.
-This means that the disputer must provide clear, compelling, and verifiable evidence to prove the dispute beyond reasonable doubt.
-Disputes that do not meet this high bar can be counter-disputed with the initial disputing party losing their bond.

 ### Document Characteristics